SAVITA987/Online-Learning-ManegmentSystem/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests
+## Running end-to-end JUnit Testing

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+Run `Junit` to execute the end-to-end tests Unit Testing framework for Java.
+To use junit testing, you need to implements all the operation regarding testing & end-to-end testing capabilities.

 ## Further help 💬